All Episodes

 What's going on?

-But what I am noticing is that um people are spending money on remodeling and improving the homes that they currently have.
+But what I am noticing is that people are spending money on remodeling and improving the homes that they currently have.

 Let me help you out by reading you a headline in today's New York Post, okay?

-It says housing recession is hitting home.
+It says, housing recession is hitting home.

-I I don't know if you listen regularly to the program, but I've been saying for months, wait till the housing market gets hit.
+I don't know if you listen regularly to the program, but I've been saying for months, wait till the housing market gets hit.

 That's next.

-And it says the U.S. housing market has plunged into a full-blown recession as tight-ended economic policy, surging expenses weigh on home builders.
+And it says the U.S. housing market has plunged into a full-blown recession as tight-ended economic policy, surging expenses weigh on homebuilders.

 They're doing okay.

-And then sale of existing homes is gonna slow down, then home values are gonna plummet dramatically, and it's going to price people out of the the housing market, and it's it's it's not gonna be pretty because people already saw their 401k and IRAs beaten down because of the Biden economy.
+And it's not going to be pretty because people already saw their 401k and IRAs beaten down because of the Biden economy.

-And you know, Sean, I agree with you 100%.
+And, you know, Sean, I agree with you 100%.

 I'm not building new homes.